Classic Terracotta Pot Set Review

 What this review covers

-• Porous clay helps the soil dry faster than plastic or glazed pots.
+• Porous clay helps the soil release moisture and dry at a steady pace.

 • Great fit for plants that hate staying wet.